YasinSefa15/YasinSefa15/README.md

 Junior Back-End Developer
 -------------------------

 I have been coding more than a year.
-Working on projects using PHP(Laravel) with Laravel framework to accomplish projects in good quality.
+Working on projects using PHP with Laravel framework to accomplish projects in good quality.
 I am really passionate about learning new technologies to broaden my horizon and make real-life projects using them to make people lives easier.
 I enjoy working on projects which i can use my creativity.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [yasekirman@gmail.com](mailto:yasekirman@gmail.com)